Counseling for Teens, Children & Families

 Request an Appointment

 To Request an Appointment at Shine a Light or NPCC, please fill out this form.
-Please note *We respond to inquiries Monday through Friday 8AM to 8PM.
+We respond to inquiries Monday through Friday.
 All inquiries we receive on the weekends or holidays will be processed the next business day.
 Thank you for your patience.
+If you need immediate services, please call 911.

 Agency Inquiries